FreneticLLC/FreneticUtilities/FreneticDataSyntax.md

 FreneticDataSyntax
 ------------------

-Frenetic Data Syntax is a data syntax designed by Frenetic LLC as a replacement for data syntaxes or object notations such as JSON or YAML.
+Frenetic Data Syntax is a data syntax designed as a replacement for data syntaxes or object notations such as JSON or YAML.

 This is a C#/.NET reference implementation of an FDS parser.